Error: Field cannot be left blank.

 Note: Be aware of the important dates and information below.

-- Application must be submitted within 12 months from the date Permission to Operate was received or by December 31, 2025, whichever date is sooner.
+- Application must be submitted within 12 months from the date Permission to Operate was received or by December 31, 2025, whichever comes first, and subject to available funding.

 - Rebate is one per household regardless of system size or quantity.